howardchn/learn-lang/md/AConceptofMonitoringInGISWorld.md

-# A great use of Monitoring in GIS world
+# A Great Concept of Monitoring in GIS World
 I have been in GIS business for almost 10 years.
 Once I come up with [LogicMonitor](https://www.logicmonitor.com), I can easily connect many GIS solutions before with LogicMonitor Platform.
 You might be surprise that how can an IT infrastructure performance monitor tool be used in a GIS solution.
 Please allow me to walk you through one of my project before.
 I will give it a shot one day.

 ## SaaS-based